 Discussion – Operating Channel Information (OCI)

-Channel information, that needs to be validated, is typically specified by operating class (Annex E [7]) and channel number in the standard e.g. Extended Channel Switch Announcement (Figure 9-360 [7]); since there are country specific and global operating classes, a country is needed to interpret the operating class, and country element is advertised in Beacons and probe responses.
-Thus validating OCI includes validating the country, operating class (that also defines bandwidth and primary channel upper/lower behavior), and channel number.
-Specifying country, operating class, primary channel and a secondary center channel index should be sufficient to indicate the operating channel information to cover 80MHz and 80+80/160MHz cases where only center frequency indices are specified in the operating class table.
+Channel information, that needs to be validated, is typically specified by operating class (Annex E [7]) and channel number in the standard e.g. Extended Channel Switch Announcement (Figure 9-360 [7]).
+Since use of the country string is being deprecated in favor of sole use of the global operating classes table, operating classes from the global table are advertised in Beacons and probe responses.
+Thus validating OCI includes validating the global operating class (that also defines bandwidth and primary channel upper/lower behavior), and channel number.
+Specifying operating class, primary channel and a secondary center channel index should be sufficient to indicate the operating channel information to cover 80MHz and 80+80/160MHz cases where only center frequency indices are specified in the operating class table.

 For example, for a VHT 80MHz BSS operating with 80 MHz Ch 155 (i.e. 5735-5815 MHz), which is operating class 128, channel center frequency index 155.